cakephp/docs/en/core-libraries/collections.rst

 Modifiying Elements
 -------------------

-At times, you may have to separate sets of data that you would like to insert the elements of one set into each of the elements of the other set.
+At times, you may have two separate sets of data that you would like to insert the elements of one set into each of the elements of the other set.
 This is a very common case when you fetch data from a data source that does not support data merging or joins natively.

-Collections offer an `insert` method that will allow you to insert each of the elements in one collection into a property inside each of elements of another collection::
+Collections offer an ``insert`` method that will allow you to insert each of the elements in one collection into a property inside each of elements of another collection::